Geo-Web-Project/garden/content/notes/Merging and Splitting Parcels.md

 		- The new expiration date should be subject to the exiting minimum and maximum values for existing parcels
 	- The merged parcel's ID should be set to one of the pre-merge parcel IDs of the licensor's choice
 ### NFT Composability (Pending)
-- The implementation of composable NFT land (i.e. [[Land Parcels Owning Tokenized Assets]]) is yet to be determined, but the guiding principle for merged parcels should be that the ownership record of any children assets should be updated to map to the  surviving parcel before the merged parcels are burned.
+- The implementation of composable NFT land (i.e. [[Composable Land Parcel NFTs & Real Estate Development Incentives]]) is yet to be determined, but the guiding principle for merged parcels should be that the ownership record of any children assets should be updated to map to the  surviving parcel before the merged parcels are burned.
 ### Ceramic Streams
 - Reconciliation of linked content streams from merged parcels depends on the nature of the content and how it is linked.
 Here are the three categories of content for merged parcels and the default action to be taken:
 	- Parcel-anchored, rivalrous (e.g. parcel name)